skd2k24/Dev-challenges-Beach-/README.md

 World's Best Beaches 🌴🏖️

 Explore the top 10 beaches around the world with stunning visuals and detailed descriptions.
-This website project showcases the most breathtaking beach destinations, offering travel inspiration and essential information for beach lovers.
+This website project showcases the most breathtaking beach destinations, offering travel inspiration and essential information for beach lovers.Visit the website at https://skd2k24.github.io/Dev-challenges-Beach-/

 *Features*